saurabhkirtani/touch-sensor-azureIoT/Readme.md

 ##### Create Stream Analytics jobs
 1. Go to portal.azure.com
 2. Click + sign, search for Stream Analytics job, click on Create.
-Give it a name "iotnext-sa", select Same region and the same resource group as that of your IOT Hub.
+Give it a name "iotplay-sa", select the same region and the same resource group as that of your IOT Hub.
-3. Click on iotnext-sa, click on "Inputs" and add a new input.
+3. Click on iotplay-sa, click on "Inputs" and add a new input.
 Give an input alias name like "input1", select option "Data Stream" , Source as "IoT Hub", use IoT Hub from the current subscription, and choose the same IoT Hub you had created earlier.
 Endpoint: Messaging.
 Shared access policy name: iothubowner.
 Event serialization format: JSON.

 4. Click on "Outputs" and add a new output.
 Give an output alias name "outputpbi", Sink: Power BI , Authorize Power BI if you have an account, else signup and authorize yourself.
-        Table name - iotnext-table
+        Table name - iotplay-table
-        Dataset name - iotnext-dataset
+        Dataset name - iotplay-dataset
 5. Click on "Query".
 Copy Paste this query in the box given

        `